 also serve to keep our personal position in perspective.
-We forget sometimes that most of us lead very privileged lives, especially those of us who are white men.
-If we maintain a tight emotional connection with the less fortunate, then we will be less constrained by fear of endangering the security of our lives and lifestyles, more willing to risk what we have for the sake of those who have very little.
+We forget sometimes that most of us lead verv privileged lives, especially those of us who are white men.
+If we maintain tight а emotional connection with the less fortunate, then we will be less constrained by fear of endangering the security of our lives and lifestyles. and more willing to risk what. we have for the sake of those who have very little.

-As we develop an identity with suffering people we will also come into an identity with people in resistance.
-Salvadorean guerrillas. rape relief workers and ATM militants are all our sisters and brothers; if we can learn to empathize with the reality of their lives and work, and to carry that consciousness with us, we will have a powerful source of strength and hope to draw on.
-Beyond ideology and beyond motivation. we need faith, the inner strength that enables us to push on in the face of apparently overwhelming opposition.
+develop an identity As we with suffering people we will also into an come identity with people in resistance.
+El Salvadorean guerrillas, rape relief workers and AIM militants are all our sisters and brothers; if we can learn to empathize with the reality their lives and work, and of carry that to consciousness with us, we will have a powersource of ful strength and hope to draw on.
+Beyond ideology and beyond motivation, we need faith, the inner strength that enables us to push on face of in the apparently overwhelming opposition.

-In time of depression and crisis we can be sustained by our connection with our friends and comrades around the world.
+time of depression In and crisis we can be sustained bv our connection with our friends and comrades around the world.

 If we make an effort we can see past the maps and numbers and into people's hearts and lives, and I think that this can have a great impact on our lives.
-I hope that we come to see the political work we do, not just as an obligation, as what we think we should do, but also as what we want to do. flowing from our connection with people and our desire to struggle alongside them.
-And mostly what I hope is this: that we look at our lives, at what we do and why. and at what we could do, and that we always live in the real world, seeing clearly and feeling deeply.
+I hope that we come to see the political work we do. not .just obligation. as an as what we think we should do, but also as what we want to do. flowing from our connection with people and our desire struggle alongside to them.
+And mostly what Ι hope is this: that we look at our lives, at what we do and why, and at what we could do. and that we always live in the real world, seeing clearly and feeling deeply.

-In what I say here I am speaking primarily to serious political people and to my own community, feminist antiauthoritarians, and environmentalists.
-I am speaking as an equal to people I respect and am in solidarity with.
-I don't propose the consciousness of Living in Reality as something that no one has, or as a magical solution to any of our problems, but as a contribution to our ongoing dialogue about the world and our lives in it.
+In what I say here I am speaking primarily to serious political people and to mv own community, feminist antiauthoritarians. and environmentalists. Ι am speaking as an equal to people I respect and am in solidarity with.
+I don't propose the consciousness of Living in Reality as something that no one has, or as a magical solution to of our problems, but as anv а contribution to our ongoing dialogue about the world and our lives in it.
 I hope that people will read this critically and sympathetically. taking what they find of worth and leaving the rest.